Skryptonyte/FunWithSorting/README.md

-# Combined sorts
+# Intro sorts

-This mini project aims at benchmarking combinations of sorting algorithms.
+This mini project aims at benchmarking many variations of introsort.

 Currently, it tests the following

 * The C and C++ built in sorting functions
-* Merge sort (top-down), modified to switch to another sorting algorithm at some minrun threshold
+* Merge sort and QuickSort, both optimized to switch to another algorithm below minrun threshold
- * Typically uses insertion algorithms, since they are the fastest with smaller array sizes.
+  * Typically uses insertion sort, since they are the fastest with smaller array sizes.
-* Insertion algorithms: Vanilla, Binary Insertion and Shell Sort (using Ciura sequence).
+* Insertion Sort Variants: Vanilla, Binary Insertion and Shell Sort (using Ciura sequence).
 * Benchmark size hardcoded at 10M.

 # Compilation

 `gcc *.cpp -O3 -march=native`